 - Estimate the cost of the paint.
 Top-quality exterior paints are more expensive.

 - Estimate the cost of other materials.
 Professional contractors do not always line-items things like dropcloths, caulking, and tape, but these will appear in a contract under “materials.”

 - Two painters can handle 2,500 square feet in two days.
 A labor cost will be about $500, or $250 for each person.

 - Measure the area to be painted as above.
-Determine how much time is available to paint, and how many painters will be needed to paint that much area in that much time.
+Determine how much time is available to paint and how many painters will be needed to paint that area.

 - Consider other factors.
-If furniture must be moved or the exterior walls need to be stripped or sanded, this will add time and labor to the costs.
+If furniture must be moved or the exterior walls must be stripped or sanded, this will add time and labor to the costs.

 - Allow extra time for accidents, unforeseen incidents, and other problems.
 Add this figure to the total.

 These figures are only rough estimates.
-A painting contract should be constructed so that the parties can make adjustments for unforeseen changes, price fluctuations, and differences in costs.
+A painting contract should be constructed so that the parties can adjust for unforeseen changes, price fluctuations, and cost differences.